Building an HR Department: A Step-by-Step Guide + Checklist

 Before you set up your HR department, you must first establish the culture of your company.

 When your human resources team hires a candidate, they portray the company’s culture to the applicant.
-Same goes when they are writing policies or creating trainings as they have to ensure that the company culture is reflected in these documents.
-Even when they are fostering employee engagement and evaluating benefits, company culture acts as the backbone of these processes.
+The same goes when they’re writing policies or creating trainings, as they have to ensure that the company culture is reflected in these documents.
+Even when they’re fostering employee engagement and evaluating benefits, company culture acts as the backbone of these processes.

 Company culture is at the heart of any major HR function, so if you’re a startup, do not overlook this step — it is, quite possibly, the most important one you’ll take.
 If you’re a larger organization looking to build your HR department, perhaps re-evaluate the culture you currently have and ensure it’s going to propel your organization in the right direction.